-- Set your budget to what you can afford if and when he or she fails to pay alimony or child support; if they are court ordered to make payment, consider their income a bonus (even though you know in your heart, gut, and mind that you and your kids are suffering great insult and injustice).
+- Set your budget to what you can afford if and when he or she fails to pay alimony or child support; if they are court-ordered to make a payment, consider their income a bonus (even though you know in your heart, gut, and mind that you and your kids are suffering great insult and injustice).

 - Resist the urge to turn to them (your abuser) or their spying, lying, and manipulative Flying Monkeys for comfort, material support, financial support, or physical help with anything and everything from child support to mowing the yard.

 - Photos, family jewelry, and sentimental items that cannot be replaced should be protected discreetly.